Beatrice Cenci: Influence on literature and the arts

 Statues, paintings, and photography also provide numerous portraits and homages to Beatice Cenci:

 The Italian painter Caravaggio witnessed Beatrice's public execution and may have used it as inspiration for the decapitation scene in his painting Judith Beheading Holofernes.

 A statue by American sculptor Harriet Goodhue Hosmer entitled Beatrice Cenci (1857) is on display at the Mercantile Library on the University of Missouri–St. Louis campus in St. Louis, Missouri.

 The early photographer Julia Margaret Cameron posed her model, May Prinsep, as Beatrice in an 1866 albumen print portrait among a series she devoted to Beatrice Cenci.

 The possible portrait of Beatrice Cenci by Baroque painter Guido Reni (1575–1642) and the legend surrounding Beatrice figure prominently in Nathaniel Hawthorne's The Marble Faun (1860).
 The book's two principal female characters, Hilda and Miriam, debate the nature and extent of Beatrice's guilt.
 Hilda believes Beatrice's act to be an "inexpiable crime" but Miriam believes it was "no sin at all, but the best possible virtue in the circumstances".
 Hawthorne draws many similarities between Miriam and Beatrice, and the reader must decide whether Miriam is an avenger or a culprit.

 In Letitia Elizabeth Landon's short story "The Bride of Lindorf" (1836), the main character has an emotional attachment to the painting of Beatrice Cenci.

 The Reni painting and the story of Beatrice figure in the plot of Liza Marklund's novel Last Will (2006).
 The painting also figures in Book 26 of Herman Melville's novel Pierre; or, The Ambiguities (1852).

 Films have been inspired by the life of Beatrice Cenci also:

 In David Lynch's film Mulholland Dr. (2001), Reni's painting is shown hanging in the Hollywood apartment of Ruth Elms as a reference to Cenci.

-The 1969 Italian film Beatrice Cenci, directed by Lucio Fulci, follows the historical events of her life very closely.
+The 1969 Italian film Beatrice Cenci, directed by Lucio Fulci starring Adrienne La Russa in the title role, follows the historical events of her life very closely.
 Fulci claimed it was one of his favorite works, though he was better known for his gruesome horror films.
 It was also distributed under the title The Conspiracy of Torture.

 The character played by Mia Farrow in the film Secret Ceremony is named Cenci, in reference to the Beatrice legend.